-There are grease nipples on the steering king pins which require greasing periodically (see illustration).
+There is a grease nipple on the steering ram which require greasing periodically (see illustration).

-Please note on four wheel steer machines the front and rear steering systems are not connected in any way - either mechanically or hydraulically.
+Please note on four wheel steer machines the front and rear steering systems are not connected in any way either mechanically or hydraulically.
 See appendix 1 for further information on the four wheel steering system.